QFPay/docs/docs/01-preparation/02-paycode.md

   2. `web_url` parameter in response contains the payment url.

   **(\*\*)**
-  1. Transaction amount must be greater than 1 MYR.
+  1. Transaction amount must be greater than 1 HKD.

   **(\*\*\*)**
   1. Payment method does not support refunds.